Category: Trend Analysis

 Reading Time: 3 minutes

-Months after go-live, adoption slows.
-Workarounds emerge.
-Business outcomes remain unchanged.
-Something that was supposed to be a step-change quietly becomes yet another overpriced system people endure, rather than rely on.
+Within months of go-live, adoption slows.
+Employees develop workarounds.
+Business results remain largely unchanged.
+What was supposed to transform the organization becomes another expensive system people tolerate rather than rely on.

 The Go-Live Illusion